Cheese Enchilada Recipe2014-07-30

 Notice the bubbles around the edge?
 This cheese enchilada recipe has got to be hot to be good.

 Here Is A Tasty Tip For You To Try

 Prepare my apple cider vinegar recipe and place a handful of salad right on top or next to the hot-out-of-the-oven cheese enchilada.
 Then sprinkle the dressing on your salad.

->

-> This combination tastes absolutely wonderful together, especially if you use Trader Joe's enchilada sauce.
+This combination tastes absolutely wonderful together.

->

-> If you ever have any questions about any of my recipes, don’t hesitate to email me.
+If you ever have any questions about any of my recipes, don’t hesitate to email me.
 I love to answer questions.

 This dish is very similar in size to the one I use in the video to place one enchilada in.